Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/ActionAssets.md

 ## Creating Input Action Assets

-To create an Asset containing [Input Acions](Actions.md) in Unity, right-click in the __Project__ window or go to __Assets > Create > Input Actions__ in Unity's main menu.
+To create an Asset containing [Input Actions](Actions.md) in Unity, right-click in the __Project__ window or go to __Assets > Create > Input Actions__ from Unity's main menu.

 ## Editing Input Action Assets

-To bring up the Action editor, double-click an `.inputactions` asset in the Project Browser or click the __Edit Asset__ button in the inspector for that Asset.
+To bring up the Action editor, double-click an `.inputactions` Asset in the Project Browser, or click the __Edit Asset__ button in the inspector for that Asset.
 You can have more than one editor window open at the same time, but not for the same Asset.

 ![Action Editor Window](Images/MyGameActions.png)